 It feels quite different from your usual moisturiser but I found it to be surprisingly effective and have no doubt that I could quickly get used to it.

 The moisturiser costs £17.99 for 100 ml.

-I really liked both products which are safe enough for all the family to use and TIANA make a range of coconut based products which you can find out about at www.tiana-coconut.com.
+I really liked both products which are safe enough for all the family to use and TIANA makes a range of coconut-based products which you can find out about at www.tiana-coconut.com.

 You can also find TIANA products at your local Holland & Barrett and at independent health food stores.